robokow/robokow-old-github/_posts/2015-2-11-How-To-Change-Jekyll-Theme.md

 <h2>Make a new installation</h2>
 To use themes that are not included in Bootstrap (well, that's most of them) you could merge or migrate your existing posts and other custom stuff to a new installation.

+<strong>Don't follow these instructions, they are a work in progress and probably not good</strong>

 Fork a new theme into your Git repository.
 Then clone it.
 I am choosing <a href="https://github.com/poole/hyde">Hyde</a> here, because that one goes well with Jekyll.
 Once done I took the following steps:

 <ul><li>Removed posts directory and Copied _posts from the old installation into the new directory.
 And delete any other posts that came along with the new theme.